yeungon/In-JavaScript-we-trust/README.md

 #### Answer: D

-`a` and `b` returns false because they point to different memory location eventhough the values are the same.
-If you are coming from PHP world, then it will return true obviously when we compare the value and value + type.
+`a` and `b` returns false because they point to different memory location even though the values are the same.
+If you are coming from PHP world, then it will return true obviously when we compare either value or value + type.
 Check it out: https://3v4l.org/IjaOs.

 In JavaScript, value is passed by reference in case of `array` and `object`.
-Hence In the second case, `d` is the copy of `d` but they both point to the same memory position.
+Hence in the second case, `d` is the copy of `c` but they both point to the same memory position.
 Everything changes in `c` will result in the same change in `d`.
 In PHP, we might have `$a = &$b;`, working in the similar way.

 The third one gives us a hint to copy an array in JavaScript using `slice()` method.
 Now we have `f`, which is copy of `e` but they point to different memory locations, then they have differnt "life".
 We get `false` here when they are being compared.